patrickkunka/mixitup-pagination/README.md

 ### Installing Extensions

-Premium extensions are not publically available via GitHub or NPM and must therefore be downloaded from your KunkaLabs account after purchase.
+Premium extensions are not publicly available via GitHub or NPM and must therefore be downloaded from your KunkaLabs account after purchase.
 Once downloaded they can be included in your project in a directory of your choosing, and then required as modules, or globally via a script tag.

 #### Script Tag